diku-its/its-e2021/assignments/README.md

 # Assignment requirements

-You are allowed solve the assignments in groups of up to four members.
+You are allowed solve the assignments in groups of up to three members.

 You should document your work in a short report of about 3-5 pages, including: